Frvnko/CS10/README.md

       - Additional Images to see (i.e. links to Google Drive, other social media, or located in GitHub Repository)
       - Additional instructional, etc. videos (i.e. links to YouTube)
       - Note: include all references to external websites: URL & Date Accessed
-- Choose a Project and create a promotional website for it
+- Create two promotional websites
-   - "Who Am I": UNESCO-style website answering who I am as a culturally-based Canadian Citizen
+   - "Who Am I": UNESCO-style website answering who I am as a culturally-based Canadian Citizen, <a href="https://github.com/QEHS-Websites/Intro-Who-Am-I-Project">Click Here for Details</a>
    - "Writing Project": take a writing project (paragraph or essay) and create an interactive website illustrating writing through definitions, images, videos, and linked web documents (other webpages)
+     - <a href="https://github.com/QEHS-Websites/Intro-Essay-Project">Click Here for Details</a>
-     - Exemplar: Social 30 Essay about World War II ("Holocaust")
+     - Exemplar: Social 30 Essay about World War II ("Holocaust"), <a href="">Click Here for Details</a>
 - Optional: 3D JavaScript through Chrome, individual work or Project Work Only
 - Optional: Introduction to Inspecting Elements searching for ideas